MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 A new panel, the **Network Console** opens in the [DevTools Drawer](../../../customize/index.md#drawer) and automatically populates with information for the HTTP request.
 To display the response returned from the server, edit the request (if needed) and select **Send**.

-You may also use the **Network Console** to create and send HTTP requests directly from the DevTools.
+You can also use the **Network Console** to create and send HTTP requests directly from the DevTools.

 :::image type="content" source="../../media/2020/06/experiments-network-console.msft.png" alt-text="The Network Console panel." lightbox="../../media/2020/06/experiments-network-console.msft.png":::